hail-is/hail/infra/azure/README.md

-Once terraform has completed successfully, note the `gateway_ip` in the output and create an A record for the domain of your choosing for that IP with a DNS provider.
+Once terraform has completed successfully, note the `gateway_ip` in the output and create an A record for the domain of your choosing for that IP with a DNS registry.

 Run the following to authenticate docker and kubectl with the new container registry and kubernetes cluster, respectively.